-Life Support: used to repair, modify and maintain life support equipment on ships, vehicles, stasis chambers and space suits
+Life Support: used to repair, modify and maintain life support equipment on ships, vehicles, stasis chambers and space suits.
+Repair requires LS kit.

 Linguistics: used to analyze text and engaged in spoken conversation in any human languages descended from Terran Anglic (the Earth Language from the Pan Galactic Union days).